Manage dependencies using requirements.txt

 Click OK to save the changes.

-Though you can edit the dependencies management files according to their syntax, IntelliJ IDEA provides quick fixes that enable populating these files.
+Though you can always run the Sync Python Requirements to update the requirements file, IntelliJ IDEA provides quick fixes that enable populating this file.

-Select and apply the suggested quick fix.
-The package in question is added to the dependency management file.
+Select and apply the suggested quick-fix.
+The package is added to the dependency management file.

 IntelliJ IDEA provides quick fixes and notifications related to the unsatisfied dependencies.